webvibe-io/strapi-plugin-instagram/README.md

 - You can't download images when there is no token.
 Please check your tokens on the configuration screen!

 #### Issues
-If you think you found a problem feel free to [open an Issue at Github](https://github.com/webvibe-io/strapi-plugin-instagram/issues)
+If you think you found a problem or bug feel free to [open an Issue at Github](https://github.com/webvibe-io/strapi-plugin-instagram/issues)

 ## Security